View

 }

-The file app/view/user/hello.html should be as follows:
+The file app/view/user/hello.html as follows:

 <!doctype html>